Metro finds several safety missteps in disabled train investigation

 Metro employees will develop a playbook on how to assure and monitor passengers during service delays, breakdowns or disruptions.
 Safety officials will remind Metro staff of their duty to report “unusual occurrences, such as rolling events,” Wiedefeld said.

 Wiedefeld said he is also lowering the threshold for what is considered an emergency at Metro.
-Anytime a train, bus or MetroAccess car breaks down, he said, emergency management staff must be notified.
+Any time a train, bus or MetroAccess car breaks down, he said, emergency management staff must be notified.

 Many emergency functions that are not law-enforcement or first-responder related will move out of the auspices of Metro Transit police and under the umbrella of Metro’s Safety department to help improve coordination.